uhasker/getting-things-done-in-next-js/src/chapter5/README.md

-# Chapter 5: Adding Spice with React
+# Chapter 5: Typesafe SQL with Drizzle

-<div style="text-align: right"> <i> What's a React developer's favorite place to hang out? <br> The State Park. <br> - From "1000 programming dad-jokes" </i> </div>
+<div style="text-align: right"> <i> I hate Drizzle <br> - From Drizzles official page </i> </div>

-In this chapter we will create a simple (website) client using React.
-This client will allow us to add and delete tasks.
-Each task will have a title and a description.
+Drizzle is a TypeScript ORM (object relational mapping).

-Let's begin.
+It allows you to write TypeScript functions that perform database operations in a very similar manner to SQL.